discoverpilgrim/MarketPlace-Reconciliation-Project/README.md

 # MarketPlace-Reconciliation-Project
-Identify and reconcile discrepancies between the main records and Tally files across different warehouses (Automation) streamlit
+Identify and reconcile discrepancies between the main records and Tally files across different warehouses (Automation) streamlit for Manish